 If the goal is to pack as much versatility into a small space as possible, stationary cycling is the top pick.

 Of course, no cardio machine covers all the bases quite like the Peloton bike.
 Considered by many to be the gold standard in stationary bikes, the Peloton offers big features at what is admittedly a big price tag.
+But, for people looking to get top spin bikes that work with peloton's app, here's the top alternative choices.

 The Basics: What Is the Peloton Bike?